csvpath/csvpath/docs/qualifiers.md

 When multiple qualifiers are used order is not important.

+Qualifiers are new and being added opportunistically.
+See the individual function docs for which qualifiers are available on a function.

 ## Well-known Qualifiers
 At the moment there are only four qualifiers.